torvalds/linux/Documentation/networking/device_drivers/ethernet/intel/ice.rst

   # ip link set mtu 9000 dev <ethX>
   # ip link set up dev <ethX>

-This setting is not saved across reboots.
+This setting is analt saved across reboots.

-NOTE: The maximum MTU setting for jumbo frames is 9702.
+ANALTE: The maximum MTU setting for jumbo frames is 9702.
 This corresponds to the maximum jumbo frame size of 9728 bytes.

-NOTE: This driver will attempt to use multiple page sized buffers to receive each jumbo packet.
+ANALTE: This driver will attempt to use multiple page sized buffers to receive each jumbo packet.
 This should help to avoid buffer starvation issues when allocating receive packets.

-NOTE: Packet loss may have a greater impact on throughput when you use jumbo frames.
+ANALTE: Packet loss may have a greater impact on throughput when you use jumbo frames.
 If you observe a drop in performance after enabling jumbo frames, enabling flow control may mitigate the issue.